Tool Changing Time for each Tool given Tool Life and tool cost Solution

 What is Tool Changing Time for each Tool given Tool Life and tool cost?

-The Tool Changing Time for each Tool given Tool Life and tool cost is a method to determine the maximum amount available to be spent on renewing the Machining Tool for the production of a batch of components, such that the Total Production Cost is Minimum and is represented as tc = (T*n/(1-n))-(Ct/Ct) or Time to Change One Tool = (Tool Life*Taylor's Tool Life Exponent/(1-Taylor's Tool Life Exponent))-(Cost of a Tool/Cost of a Tool).
+The Tool Changing Time for each Tool given Tool Life and tool cost is a method to determine the maximum amount available to be spent on renewing the Machining Tool for the production of a batch of components, such that the Total Production Cost is Minimum and is represented as teach = (T*n/(1-n))-(Ct/Ct) or Time to Change Each Tool = (Tool Life*Taylor's Tool Life Exponent/(1-Taylor's Tool Life Exponent))-(Cost of a Tool/Cost of a Tool).
 Tool Life is the period of time for which the cutting edge, affected by the cutting procedure, retains its cutting capacity between sharpening operations, Taylor's Tool Life Exponent is an experimental exponent that helps in quantifying the rate of Tool Wear & The Cost of a Tool is simply the cost of one tool being used for machining.

 How to calculate Tool Changing Time for each Tool given Tool Life and tool cost?

-The Tool Changing Time for each Tool given Tool Life and tool cost is a method to determine the maximum amount available to be spent on renewing the Machining Tool for the production of a batch of components, such that the Total Production Cost is Minimum is calculated using Time to Change One Tool = (Tool Life*Taylor's Tool Life Exponent/(1-Taylor's Tool Life Exponent))-(Cost of a Tool/Cost of a Tool).
+The Tool Changing Time for each Tool given Tool Life and tool cost is a method to determine the maximum amount available to be spent on renewing the Machining Tool for the production of a batch of components, such that the Total Production Cost is Minimum is calculated using Time to Change Each Tool = (Tool Life*Taylor's Tool Life Exponent/(1-Taylor's Tool Life Exponent))-(Cost of a Tool/Cost of a Tool).
 To calculate Tool Changing Time for each Tool given Tool Life and tool cost, you need Tool Life (T), Taylor's Tool Life Exponent (n) & Cost of a Tool (Ct).
 With our tool, you need to enter the respective value for Tool Life, Taylor's Tool Life Exponent & Cost of a Tool and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know